-We have audited the accompanying financial statements of Whitehead Institute for Biomedical Research (the "Institute"), which comprise the statements of financial position as of June 30, 2022 and 2021, and the related statements of activities for the year ended June 30, 2022 and of cash flows for the years ended June 30 2022, and 2021, including the related notes (collectively referred to as the "financial statements").
+We have audited the accompanying financial statements of Whitehead Institute for Biomedical Research (the "Institute"), which comprise the statements of financial position sheets as of June 30, 2023 and 2022, and the related statements of activities for the year ended June 30, 2023 and of cash flows for the years ended June 30, 2023 and 2022, including the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Institute as of June 30, 2022 and 2021, and the changes in net assets for the year ended June 30, 2022 and its cash flows for the years ended June 30, 2022 and 2021 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Institute as of June 30, 2023 and 2022, and the changes in net assets for the year ended June 30, 2023 and its cash flows for the years ended June 30, 2023 and 2022 in accordance with accounting principles generally accepted in the United States of America.